DSGuille/financial_engineering/pipeline_project/README.md

 ### Fractional differentiation

 Most statistical models rely on the assumption that the underlying process is stationary.
 A common approach to achieve stationarity is differencing.
+Although modern machine learning models do not strictly require stationarity, applying such preprocessing is often beneficial, as it facilitates learning by ensuring that patterns are expressed on a comparable scale across time.
 However, this transformation often produces a time series that exhibits very low serial correlation with the original one.
 As a result, although stationarity is attained, a substantial amount of memory is lost, which undermines predictive performance in most practical applications.

 To address this limitation, fractional differentiation can be applied, allowing the differencing order $d$ to take non-integer values.
 By selecting an optimal $d$—defined as the smallest value of $d$ for which the null hypothesis of a unit root in the Augmented Dickey-Fuller (ADF) test can be rejected—one can achieve stationarity while preserving a significant degree of memory from the original series.